mai-thao/mai-thao/README.md

 This is my portfolio where I [version-control](https://about.gitlab.com/topics/version-control/) and share my personal coding projects and scripts.

 ## 💬 About Me
 Nice to virtually meet!
-I am a detail-oriented backend software engineer with 4 years of experience building scalable microservices, optimizing system performances, and delivering high-impact solutions.
+I am a detail-oriented fullstack software engineer with over 3 years of experience building scalable microservices, optimizing system infrastructures, and delivering high-impact solutions.

 I am skilled in designing and implementing robust APIs, automating CI/CD pipelines, and collaborating cross-functionally to deliver reliable and efficient distributed systems.

-I am seeking opportunities to connect with like-minded professionals to collaborate with, bringing not only my technical expertise but also a spirit of curiosity and innovation!
+I am seeking opportunities to connect and collaborate with like-minded professionals, bringing not only my technical expertise but also a spirit of curiosity and innovation!

 ## 📫 Contact Info
 *Let's connect on LinkedIn!*